comp129/comp55/docs/labs/15-Figma.md

 About here is where both routes of creating an account come together.

-Fill out the forms that are provided
+Complete the prompts that are provided.

-When you get to a step regarding a plan, pick the free one, as most of the premium features aren't needed.
+When you get to a step regarding a plan, pick the free one, as the premium features aren't needed.

 On the final step it will tell you to create a new file, go ahead and decline this.